Class of 1955 Foundation, Inc.

 October 3, 2017

 The board of the Class of 1955 Foundation is pleased to report that our classmates and widows continue to be uncommonly generous according to the first cycle of contributors to both our dues and the Class Foundation.
 Out of the first cohort of 145 dues payers were 77 Foundation contributors.
 The 53% participation seems remarkable but not unusual for our class.
 The average gift was over $75 and our fund now has some $189,000.
-We ask that you please pass along to McVay, Willemsen, Mapes, Wallace, or Woolston word of any classmate in need or in possible need.
+We ask that you please pass along to McVay, Willemsen, Mapes, Wallace, or Woolston word of any classmate who may be in need.
 The matter will be pursued with care and discretion.

 July 12, 2017